 If the thought of making lovey eyes at your fiance in front of a camera makes you want to never be out in public again, then it’s probably a good idea to book an engagement session.
 Lucky for you, I've added a complimentary engagement session to each of my Elopement and Wedding Packages!

-Not only is it an incredible way for us to have a bit of fun together without the pressure of a timeline or all your guests, but spending some time together calms the nerves, inspires confidence in front of the camera, and allows us to create beautiful keepsakes in a chilled atmosphere.
+Not only is it an incredible way for us to have a bit of fun, but spending some time together calms the nerves, inspires confidence in front of the camera, and allows us to create beautiful keepsakes in a chilled atmosphere.
 Plus who doesn’t love a new profile pic!

 We’ll get to know each other better, come away from it having a better sense of how we work together, and be ready to roll for wedding day.